DouglasViolante/Inaccurate-LSTM-for-Ion-Switching/README.md

 As seen in the above image, the developed LSTM architecture was innefective in counting the number of channels that were open in a given time point, because the accuracy reached in comparison with validation-data was **less than 25%**.

+With the personal interest of understand LSTMs and GRUs.